 Today we can take excursions to the many snow-covered peaks in the area for the most spectacular views of this trek.
 Take a half-day walk to the Nunnery and to a small pond a bit further up to Nunnery.
 Or day a full day hike to Vajyo with your packed lunch as there are no places to buy our lunch.
 Stay overnight in the guest house in Mu.
 Gumpa.

 On the way you can enjoy views of Manaslu and Ganesh Himal.
 Gomba Lungdang is home to a beautiful and large monastery that houses monks (all females).
-Men are not permitted in some areas of this monastery., the most spectacular sunrise through Ganesh Himal range is a magic moment.
-Stay overnight in Lodge.
+Men are not authorized in some areas of this monastery., the most spectacular sunrise through Ganesh Himal range is a magic moment.

-Afeeter Breakfast at Gumpa, we take downhill keep our unforgettable and very close views of Ganesh Himal range to Rainjam and then gradual up and downhill to Ripchet, Ripchet is a big village where there are about 70 families living, its one of the most laid-back village in this region, You can find very simple lodges.
-Stay overnight at Ripchet.
+Afeeter Breakfast at Gumpa, we take downhill keep our unforgettable and very close views of Ganesh Himal range to Rainjam and then gradual up and downhill to Ripchet, Ripchet is a big village where there are about 70 families living, it’s one of the most easygoing village.

 Trail heads all the way down to Chumling village and then onto Lokpa.
 You will feel great here having been to higher altitude.
 Lokpa a small place where there is just one lodge, but they also have nice camping places.

-Afeeter a short walk from Lokpa, we meet the trail of the Manaslu circuit trekking.
-Then we trek down to Ekle Bhatti and walk along the bank of the Budhi Gandaki River.
-Beside the trail, you can see the green fields and subtropical vegetation.
+Afeeter a short walk from Lokpa, we meet the Manaslu circuit trekking path.
+We trek down to Ekle Bhatti and hike along the bank of the Budhi Gandaki River.
+Beside the track, you can see the green fields and subtropical vegetation.
 After check out from the MCAP counter, you reach Philim, then to Sridibas and Salleri.
-The trail is stone-paved and wide.
+The Manaslu trail is stone-paved and wide.
 We cross Jagat and again cross the suspension bridge to reach Yaruphant.
 If you feel tired and want to rest, you can stay around here or still walk to Dobhan and take a rest.
-Overnight at tented camp.

 Right at the beginning, we cross the suspension bridge and follow the rocky ravine.
 An interesting fact, today is the natural hot spring.
 It is also a great cure for various skin diseases.
 Then we trek down to Khorlabesi and Machha Khola.
-The northeast view of the Ganesh Himal can be seen.
-The greenery of the fields and forests beside the Budhi Gandaki River is outstanding.
+Tourists can see the northeast view of the Ganesh Himal.
+The greenery fields and forests beside the Budhi Gandaki River are just outstanding.
 We have a long walk today to reach the Soti Khola, which is the last day of our trek.

 A long day drive to reach Kathmandu.
 During the Bus/jeep drive, you can pass Dhading Bensi (District headquarters of Dhading).
 The road completely blacktopped, join the Prithvi Highway.
 Along the drive, you can see numerous mountains and beautiful villages.
 Transfer to the hotel in Kathmandu and rest.